Alphabet Inc.: Corporate identity

 Page explained the origin of the company's name, stating: "We liked the name Alphabet because it means a collection of letters that represent language, one of humanity's most important innovations, and is the core of how we index with Google search!
 We also like that it means alpha‑bet (Alpha is investment return above benchmark), which we strive for!"
-In a 2018 talk, Schmidt disclosed that the original inspiration for the name came from the location of the then Google Hamburg office's street address: ABC-Straße.
+In a 2018 talk, Schmidt disclosed that the original inspiration for the name came from the location of Google's Hamburg office's street address at the time: ABC-Straße.

 Alphabet uses the domain abc.xyz with the .xyz top-level domain (TLD), which was introduced in 2014.
 It does not own the domain alphabet.com, which is owned by a fleet management division of BMW.
 Following the announcement, BMW said it would be "necessary to examine the legal trademark implications" of the proposals.
-Additionally, it does not own the domain abc.com, which is the domain of the Disney-owned American Broadcasting Company.
 Google's mission statement, from the outset, was "to organize the world's information and make it universally accessible and useful", and its unofficial slogan is "Don't be evil".
 In October 2015, a related motto was adopted in the Alphabet corporate code of conduct: "Do the right thing".
 The original motto was retained in the code of conduct of Google, now a subsidiary of Alphabet.

 Finances

-The key trends of Alphabet Inc. are (as at the financial year ending December 31):
+The key trends of Alphabet Inc. are (as of the financial year ending December 31):